petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 things automated makes it much easier to explore different ideas without the fear of destroying previous progress.

+Imagine if the process were not automated and every time the developers made any small change they had to submit a request to the QA team to test the code.

 ## 'Repro packs'

 One practice popularized by the open science community is to publish